All posts by admin

 Other State Laws

-Opt-In vs. Opt-Out
+Opt-In vs. Opt-Out Models

-Children’s Privacy (COPPA) Compliance
+Children’s Privacy (COPPA)

 Best Practices for Cookie Banners

-• A brief notice about cookie use.
+• A short notice about cookie use

 Should You Have a Cookie Policy?

-• If you use tracking cookies for targeted advertising.
+• Use cookies for targeted advertising

 AI for the Business Owner